100% Satisfaction Guarantee

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Eberly has been recorded under many different variations, including Everley, Eveleigh, Eveley, Evelley, Everlie and others.

-More information is included under the topic Early Eberly Notables in all our PDF Extended History products.
+Another 57 words (4 lines of text) are included under the topic Early Eberly Notables in all our PDF Extended History products

-Eberly Settlers in the United States in the 18th Century
+Eberly Settlers in United States in the 18th Century

 - Barbara Eberly, aged 12, arrived in Pennsylvania in 1732